-Although historic records are scarce, Indiana was once home to both gray (Canis lupus) and red wolf (Canis rufus) populations.
+Although historic records are scarce, Indiana was once home to gray wolf (Canis lupus) populations.
 Early European settlers eliminated wolves from the state by 1908.
-In recent history, only a single gray wolf has been confirmed.
+In recent history, only one gray wolf has been confirmed in Indiana.
 The yearling male was found dead in east-central Indiana in 2003; it was later determined to have originated from a Wisconsin pack.
 Wolves can travel long distances in search of new territories, and it is possible for them to venture to Indiana.
 These animals are often young males that pass through quickly because they are unable to find a mate.

-Both gray and red wolves were designated as federally endangered in 1967 and were listed under the Endangered Species Act in 1973.
-Today, red wolves exist only in captivity and a small, isolated population in coastal North Carolina.
-At the time of federal listing, Minnesota was the only U.S. state outside Alaska that held a population of gray wolves.
+Gray wolves were designated as federally endangered in 1967 and listed under the Endangered Species Act in 1973.
+At the time of federal listing, Minnesota was the only state outside Alaska that held a population of gray wolves.

 Since listing, gray wolves have expanded from Minnesota into Wisconsin and Michigan.
 Additionally, gray wolves were reintroduced into Yellowstone National Park in the mid-1990s.
 Breeding populations are now found in California, Idaho, Minnesota, Michigan, Montana, Oregon, Washington, Wisconsin, and Wyoming.
 Gray wolves are also rare visitors to Colorado, Illinois, Iowa, North Dakota, and South Dakota.